MrJSwotinsky/Sub_Plans/AP_Computer_Science_Principles/README.md

 # Sub Plans

-To access sub plans, please select the plan with **TODAY'S** date.
+To access sub plans, please select the plan above with **TODAY'S** date.

-*If there is no sub-plan with today's date, please select the first emergency sub plan.*
+*If there is no sub-plan with today's date, please select the first emergency sub plan above.*